angular/angular/packages/compiler-cli/README.md

 We recommend you avoid checking generated files into version control.
 This permits a state where the generated files in the repository were created from sources that were never checked in, making it impossible to reproduce the current state.
-Also, your changes will effectively appear twice in code reviews, with the generated version inscrutible by the reviewer.
+Also, your changes will effectively appear twice in code reviews, with the generated version inscrutable by the reviewer.

-In TypeScript 1.8, the generated sources will have to be written alongside your originals, so set `genDir` to the same location as your files (typicially the same as `rootDir`).
+In TypeScript 1.8, the generated sources will have to be written alongside your originals, so set `genDir` to the same location as your files (typically the same as `rootDir`).
 Add `**/*.ngfactory.ts` and `**/*.ngsummary.json` to your `.gitignore` or other mechanism for your version control system.